Bloomerang Named To 2019 "Best Places to Work in Indiana" List

 INDIANAPOLIS, Feb.
 19, 2019 —Bloomerang has been honored as one of the 125 best places to work in the state of Indiana by the Indiana Chamber of Commerce.

-This was the third year that Bloomerang applied and the third year we were honored.
-A total of 200 companies applied to the program this year.
+This was the fourth year that Bloomerang applied and the fourth year we were honored.

-You can view a full list of the other winners here, or learn more about the program here.
+You can view a full list of the other winners here.